replit/replit-py/README.md

-# replit
+# replit-py

-Replit is python library designed to be run from a repl on [repl.it](https://repl.it).
+Replit-py is a python library designed to be run from a repl on [repl.it](https://repl.it).

 ### Features